What feelings sound like...

 After five years of silence from OK Go, they finally release a creative, trippy album, Of The Blue Colour of the Sky .
 OK Go is best known for their hit single, released in 2006, “Here It Goes Again.”
 Rather than being the same dance, pop-punk as Oh No was, this album is more artistic and combines multiple genres of music emphasizing synthesizers to create magical beats.
 Through this album, it’s clear that Prince’s vocals, along with other musicians’ styles, were influences.
 Needless to say, there wasn’t one specific style or idea for this album.

-released as their first single from the album last November, the album starts off kind of grungy and loud.
+Starting off with a song titled, WTF?, which was released as their first single from the album last November, the album starts off kind of grungy and loud.
 Damian Kulash Jr., lead vocals, softens the grunge with his high-pitched singing (not to mention the cowbells).
 Lyrically, it’s a song that pretty much is asking the question in the title.
 “WTF is happening?
 Whatcha do with my head?”
 Towards the very end of the song, we finally are reintroduced to Kulash’s “Here It Goes Again” voice.

 Conan O’Brien accepted OK Go on The Tonight Show, January 8, to perform track 2 on the album, “This Too Shall Pass” with backup vocals from a gospel choir.
 The song provides distinct bass guitar from Tim Nordwind, and aggressive drumming from Dan Konopka.
 Yes, the gospel choir did add a motivational feel to emphasize the fact that hard times won’t last.